20 Things to Know Before Moving to Denver [2025]

 Young people walking around Denver

 There are plenty of opportunities to pursue higher education in Denver at area colleges and universities.
-A few options include the University of Denver, MSU Denver, University of Colorado, Denver, and the Denver College of Nursing.
+A few options include the University of Denver, the Metropolitan State University of Denver, the University of Colorado Denver, Regis University, and the Denver College of Nursing.
+If you're looking for a college town experience inside a big city, Denver offers it.

-Denver is the perfect spot for college students if you enjoy access to skiing, hiking, mountain biking, and outdoor pursuits in the morning, followed by a beer crawl in the evening.
+Denver is the perfect spot for college students who enjoy access to skiing, hiking, mountain biking, and outdoor pursuits in the morning, followed by a beer crawl in the evening.
 You can earn a top-notch education while enjoying the best of what the city has to offer.
-With such a booming job market, you'll also have your pick from aerospace to IT.
+With such a booming job market, you'll also have your pick of anything from aerospace to information technology.

 Finding your Denver Apartment